jianzhi-1/simc_c/README.md

 This is a followup project after Singapore International Mathematics Challenge (SIMC) 2018 to calculate the numerical answers to Section C using programming.
 The simulation is done using C++, while the analysis and graphs are done using Wolfram Mathematica.
-Also, an analysis of Model 3 of the Champion Team's report (NUSH) was also done.
+Also, an analysis of Model 3 of the Champion Team's report (NUSH) was done.

 The problem statement may be found in [SIMC_Part_C.pdf](https://github.com/jianzhi-1/simc_c/blob/master/SIMC_Part_C.pdf).